Fall Registration

 • Introductory Geology: GSC 110 or GSC 111.

-• Enroll in Written Communication Skills and Mathematics courses as described in their respective sections (See Below).
+• Enroll in Written Communication Skills and Mathematics courses as described in their respective sections.
 Students who are placed into MTH O99 or MTH 101 are strongly advised to consider additional coursework in the summer and/or fall to advance in their math sequence.

-• If you place out of Calculus (with an AP score of 5 on Calculus BC, or an IB score of 7 on the HL test), take MTH210, MTH 311, or MSC 203.
+• Students who place out of Calculus (with an AP score of 5 on Calculus BC, or an IB HL score of 7), should take Foundations of Computational Marine Science (MSC 203) or Environmental Statistics (MSC 204).

-• Conser taking Statistics (MTH 224) or take an elective towards an Arts and Humanities cognate if you received credit for WRS 105 and ENG/WRS 106 or 107.
+• Consider taking General Biology with lab (BIL 150/151) or take an Arts and Humanities cognate if you received credit for WRS 105 and ENG/WRS 106 or 107.
 See cognates.

 See Bulletin for